avatorl/DataViz-Vega/README.md

 ## License: Attribution 4.0 International (CC BY 4.0)

 This license is applicable for Vega specifications created by Andrzej Leszkiewicz.
-Data files have been prepared using independent sources of open data and the licene terms may vary.
+Data files have been prepared using independent sources of open data and the license terms may vary.

 If not otherwise stated you are free to:
 - **Share** — copy and redistribute the material in any medium or format